MicrosoftDocs/SupportArticles-docs/support/windows-server/high-availability/validate-hardware-failover-cluster.md

 1. Identify the server or servers that you want to test.

-    - If the cluster does not yet exist, choose the servers that you want to include in the cluster, and make sure that you have installed the Failover Clustering feature on those servers.
-If the feature is not installed, see the [installation instructions](https://go.microsoft.com/fwlink/p/?linkid=253342).
+    - If the cluster doesn't yet exist, choose the servers that you want to include in the cluster, and make sure that you have installed the Failover Clustering feature on those servers.
+If the feature isn't installed, see the [installation instructions](https://go.microsoft.com/fwlink/p/?linkid=253342).

     - If the cluster already exists, make sure that you know the name of the cluster or a node in the cluster.

-2. Review the cluster requirements for the hardware for the network or the storage that you want to validate, and confirm that it is connected to the servers.
+2. Review the cluster requirements for the hardware for the network or the storage that you want to validate, and confirm that it's connected to the servers.
 3. Decide whether you want to run all or only some of the available validation tests.
 In general, we recommend that you run all the tests, but the follow general guidelines can help you decide.

     |Type of cluster  |Validation tests  |